Deso-PK/make-trust-irrelevant/README.md

 It does **not** mean that every possible privileged Linux effect is already governed.

 Additional effect classes remain part of the continuing engineering program.

+The distinction matters.

+KERNHELM's architectural objective is broad, but its public claims remain bounded to what the current proof lineage has actually demonstrated.

 ---